++bake

 List Constructor

-Turns a null-terminated tuple into a list
+Turns a null-terminated tuple into a list.

 Accepts

-is a null-terminated tuple.
+a is a null-terminated tuple.

 Produces

-A ++list
+A ++list.

 Source